-This work outlined measures adopted by Nigerian governments over the last decade to control or muzzle digital media and space in the country.
-It also provided information on how digital media have thrived in the country despite attempts to muzzle it.
+This work on "Digital Authoritarianism in Nigeria: Internet Control techniques and Censorship" outlines measures adopted by Nigerian governments over the last decade to control or muzzle digital media and space in the country.
+It also provides information on how digital media have thrived in the country despite attempts to muzzle it.

-The study reviewed literature on digital authoritarianism and analyzed data obtained through in-depth interviews of 37 media professionals.
+The study reviewed literatures on digital authoritarianism and analyzed data obtained through in-depth interviews of 37 media professionals.
 It made a startling finding that a good number of the media personnel have no inkling of what digital authoritarianism is about.